It’s time once again for our annual family snapshot. The little details of our lives that I haven’t documented elsewhere.

 The pace has really picked up in first grade.
 Blake has homework every single night.
-He attempts to focus on his math and spelling homework while his brothers are climbing onto the dining room table and clamouring for his attention.
+He attempts to focus on his math and spelling homework while his brothers are climbing onto the dining room table and clamoring for his attention.
 Whether he completes it efficiently or not is hit or miss.
 But we always wait until Nash and Crew are in bed to read.
 He stays up later than the others so he can have my undivided attention while he reads.

 I wish I could volunteer in Blake’s classroom more but I can’t exactly commit with two babies in tow.
 I was able to go in a few times while my mom was in town and I had so much fun being a fly on the wall in first grade.